VirtusLab/scala-cli/website/docs/commands/basics.md

 }
 ```

-and the run them with `scala-cli`:
+and the run them with Scala CLI:

 <ChainedSnippets>